EntrustCorporation/cps/entrust.md

 This CPS is applicable to the following Certificate Types.

-**OV and EV TLS Certificates**
+**TLS Certificates**

-OV and EV TLS Certificates are intended for use in establishing web-based data communication conduits via TLS/SSL protocols.
-OV and EV TLS Certificates conform to the requirements of the ITU-T X.509 v3 standard.
-The primary purpose of an OV or EV TLS Certificate is to facilitate the exchange of encryption keys in order to enable the encrypted communication of information over the Internet between the user of an Internet browser and a secure server.
+TLS Certificates are intended for use in establishing web-based data communication conduits via TLS/SSL protocols.
+TLS Certificates conform to the requirements of the ITU-T X.509 v3 standard.
+The primary purpose of a TLS Certificate is to facilitate the exchange of encryption keys in order to enable the encrypted communication of information over the Internet between the user of an Internet browser and a secure server.

 **Client Authentication Certificates**